 What is the deadline for filing for reimbursement for the Health or Dependent Care flexible spending accounts?

 The deadline for filing reimbursement claims for expenses incurred during the plan year (January 1 to December 31) is April 15 of the following year.
 Due to a change in IRS regulations regarding flexible spending accounts, you may file for reimbursement of expenses incurred for the Healthcare FSA up to March 15 of each following year using funds that are deducted in either the previous plan year ending December 31 or the new plan year that begins on January 1.
 For the Dependent Day Care FSA, however, reimbursement of expenses incurred may be filed until December 31.
 Claim forms and flexible spending account information is available on the benefits page of the University Human Resources web site.

 I am a 12 month employee enrolled in the Optional Retirement Program.
 Why don’t I receive contributions during the summer?

 Contributions to the Optional Retirement Program (ORP) occur 20 times a year during the first twelve pays from January to June and the last eight pays from September to December.
 The contributions are adjusted using a formula so that you receive an annual 7.25% contribution as specified in the program.

 The Employee Benefits Office is located in Room 1101 of the Chesapeake Building (#338).
-The building is on the north end of the campus, off of Paint Branch Drive, between University Boulevard and the Comcast Center.
-Parking is available in lot P1 (at the top of the hill on Terrapin Trail) or at the parking meters in lot P2 in the back of the building.
-For further assistance, please call the Employee Benefits Office at extension 55654 (301-405-5654).
+The building is on the north end of the campus, off of Paint Branch Drive, between University Boulevard and the Xfinity Center.
+Parking is available for University permit holders in lot P1 (at the top of the hill on Terrapin Trail) or in lot P2 in the back of the building.
+Parking meters are available for non-permit holders in lot P2.
+Do not park in lot NN or you will be ticketed.
+For further assistance, please call the Employee Benefits Office at 301-405-7575.